Yesterday (song): Reception and legacy

 Following the Beatles' break-up, McCartney (pictured with his wife Linda in 1976) began performing the song live in 1975 during his Wings Over the World tour.

 Chuck Berry said that "Yesterday" was the song that he wished that he had written.
 "Yesterday" has also been criticised for being mundane and mawkish.
 Bob Dylan had a marked dislike for the song, stating that "If you go into the Library of Congress, you can find a lot better than that.
 There are millions of songs like 'Michelle' and 'Yesterday' written in Tin Pan Alley."
 Accompanied by Harrison, Dylan recorded his own version of "Yesterday" four years later, on 1 May 1970, but it was never released.

 Shortly before he died in 1980, Lennon commented, "Although the lyrics don't resolve into any sense, they're good lines.
 They certainly work ... but if you read the whole song, it doesn't say anything" and added the song was "beautiful – and I never wished I'd written it".
 Lennon made reference to "Yesterday" in his song "How Do You Sleep?" on his 1971 album Imagine.
-The song appears to attack McCartney with the line "The only thing you done was yesterday, but since you've gone you're just another day", a reference to McCartney's recent hit "Another Day".
+The song appears to attack McCartney with the line "The only thing you done was yesterday, but since you've gone you're just another day", a reference to McCartney's then recent hit "Another Day".

 In 2001, McCartney said that he had asked Yoko Ono to agree to change the writing credit for "Yesterday" from "Lennon/McCartney" to "McCartney/Lennon".
 He said that Ono refused, which was one of the reasons for their poor relationship at the time.

 At the 2006 Grammy Awards, McCartney performed "Yesterday" live as a mash-up with Linkin Park and Jay Z's "Numb/Encore".

 In 2012, the BBC reported that "Yesterday" remained the fourth-most-successful song of all time in terms of royalties paid, having amassed a total of £19.5 million in payments.